Everyone has seen a project file that has so many channels, automation lanes, edits and much more.

 You need to master it to avoid wasting time and to write better music.

 That’s why we wrote The Producer’s Guide to Workflow & Creativity.
-So, make sure to grab the free download of the eBook below!
+Click here to learn more about it.

 Different is Not Better